MuSLR: Multimodal Symbolic Logical Reasoning: Analysis and Discussion

 \subsection{Effects on Different Types of Symbolic Logic}

-In Figure \ref{fig:acc_symb}, we evaluate the accuracy of each symbolic logic and found that \textbf{Model accuracy decreases with rising symbolic complexity: VLMs perform best with non-monotonic reasoning, less well with propositional logic, and struggle most with first-order logic.} FOL has the lowest average accuracy at 37.04\%, due to its strictest formalism and need for precise variable binding and quantifier tracking.
-PL fares better with 42.77\%, as its simpler structure eases syntactic constraints.
-NM reasoning performs best at 46.09\%, due to its closer alignment with human cognition and requiring less rigid symbolic manipulation.
+In Figure \ref{fig:acc_symb}, we evaluate the accuracy of each symbolic logic and found that \textbf{Model accuracy decreases with rising symbolic complexity: VLMs perform best with non-monotonic reasoning, less well with propositional logic, and struggle most with first-order logic.} First-order logic has the lowest average accuracy at 37.04\%, due to its strictest formalism and need for precise variable binding and quantifier tracking.
+Propositional logic fares better with 42.77\%, as its simpler structure eases syntactic constraints.
+Non-monotonic reasoning performs best at 46.09\%, due to its closer alignment with human cognition and requiring less rigid symbolic manipulation.
 Overall, as symbolic complexity increases, model accuracy declines, highlighting the challenges of fine-grained logical abstraction in current VLMs.